-2.0 AMES LABORATORY INTEGRATED SAFETY MANAGEMENT SYSTEM STATEMENT OF COMMITMENT employee.
+"Ames Laboratory is dedicated to protecting the safety and health of each Laboratory employee.
 The Laboratory is committed to preventing accidental loss of resources and assets and protecting the public and the environment through the prevention of pollution, property loss, or damage to the environment.
 Therefore, it is our goal to reduce to the greatest extent possible foreseeable hazards and maintain a safe and healthful workplace by hiring competent personnel, providing necessary training, following safe work practices, and encouraging an emphasis on continuous improvement.
 In addition, compliance with applicable Laboratory Contract requirements, Department of Energy Orders, and regulatory standards is a prerequisite for conducting Laboratory business and the responsibility of each employee.